-- -Verify in conjunction with the DMV that payment of the fine will result in the applicant's eligibility for driver's license reinstatement, occupational license, or an initial driver's license. - -Assist the applicant in identifying the fines necessary to obtaining a license.
-This includes identification of the amount owed, the court in which the fine must be paid, and the existence of any other barriers to obtaining a license.
-This may be done with the assistance of DMV or other community agencies. - -The JAL check must be payable to the circuit or municipal court to which the fine must be paid, instead of making the check payable to the JAL recipient.
+- 2. Verify with the DMV that payment of the fine will result in the applicant's eligibility for driver's license reinstatement, occupational license, or an initial driver's license. - 3.
+Make the JAL check payable to the circuit or municipal court to which the fine must be paid, instead of making the check payable to the JAL recipient.
 More than one check will be needed if the person's fines are owed to more than one court or municipality, however, the sum of the loaned funds for any one individual cannot exceed \$1,600 in a 12 month period.

-If insurance is required for before a license can be issued, JAL funds may be used to cover the cost of required insurance for the first six months of coverage or five hundred dollars (\$500.00), whichever is less.
+If insurance is required before a license can be issued, JAL funds may be used to cover the cost of required insurance for the first six months of coverage or five hundred dollars (\$500.00), whichever is less.